WSTW

-WSTW (93.7 FM, "93.7 WSTW") is a commercial FM radio station licensed to serve Wilmington, Delaware.
-The station is owned by (Forever Media) and broadcasts a contemporary hit radio (CHR) format.
+WSTW (93.7 FM, "93.7 WSTW") is a commercial radio station licensed to serve Wilmington, Delaware.
+The station is owned by Draper Holdings Business Trust and broadcasts a hot adult contemporary format.

 WSTW's studios and offices are on Shipley Road in Wilmington.
 Its broadcast tower is also located there, north of Downtown Wilmington at (39°48′57.3″N 75°31′45.2″W).
 In addition to Wilmington and Northern Delaware, the station's 47,100 watt signal covers Philadelphia and other parts of Pennsylvania as well as sections of New Jersey and Maryland.